yukisato/blog/docs/_posts/general/2021-07-16-testing-github-pages-with-docker.md

 If your site is just a group of `.md` files, my previous post [How to apply and customize themes on GitHub Pages]({{ site.baseurl }}{% post_url /general/2021-07-15-how-to-apply-and-customize-themes-on-github-pages %}) might be your help.

 ## Take advantage of the docker image
-Actually Jekyll publishes [a special container for GitHub Pages](https://hub.docker.com/r/jekyll/jekyll/tags?page=1&ordering=last_updated&name=pages) tagged by `pages`, so this is the one for debugging your gh-pages.
+Actually, Jekyll publishes [a special container for GitHub Pages](https://hub.docker.com/r/jekyll/jekyll/tags?page=1&ordering=last_updated&name=pages) tagged by `pages`, so this is the one for debugging your GitHub Pages.
-It's better for DRY to create a serve script using `docker run` like this:
+It's better to create a serve script to DRY using `docker run` like this:

  ```bash
  #!/bin/bash